 Is this foundation in place yet?
 With the help of a new prototype software to perform Named Entity Recognition (NER), the number of persons, organizations and places in Artsdata grew tenfold, from 1,040 to 11,100!

-According to benchmark data at Statistics Canada, we are now more than halfway to completion for persons and places, while slightly below the 50% threshold for organizations.
+According to benchmark data at Statistics Canada, we are now about halfway to completion for persons and places, and at around 20% for organizations (see exact figures in this presentation).